Content

 In addition to low-interest loans from KfW, entrepreneurs can also take advantage of support from the federal and state governments.
 This includes grants, emergency aid, short-time working allowance, loan guarantees and the interest-free deferral of tax payments or social security contributions.
 For SMEs, the self-employed and freelancers, unbureaucratic emergency aid is available that does not have to be repaid.

-To optimization of the Cash position the value added tax was also reduced by three percent for six months.
-These measures require companies to calculate their calculate and monitor their operational Cash position and monitor them in order to accurately assess the impact of the tax relief and aid programs on their financial situation.
+To optimize the Cash position , value-added tax was also reduced by three percent for six months.
+These measures require companies to Cash position and monitor their operating cash position in order to accurately assess the impact of tax relief and aid programs on their financial situation.

 Overview of assistance in Austria

-Companies in Austria also receive extensive support from the state.
-A coronavirus aid fund has been set up to help established companies of all sizes as well as start-ups, new self-employed people in the start-up phase and new entrepreneurs. business start-upfreelancers, micro-entrepreneurs and one-person companies (EPU).
-The most important forms of assistance in Austria include
+In Austria, too, companies receive extensive support from the state.
+A coronavirus aid fund has been set up to provide assistance to established companies of all sizes as well as start-ups, new self-employed persons in the starting a business, freelance employees, micro-entrepreneurs, and one-person companies (EPU).
+The most important forms of assistance in Austria include:

 • Working capital financing